-Submission Deadline: Friday, February 6, 2015.
+Submission Deadline: Friday, January 17, 2020 at 11:59pm.
 Using the Tiger File Exchanger, upload your entry and send it to firstname.lastname@example.org.
 Include your name, academic program, hometown, and local mailing address and phone number.

 Judging: Members of the RIT community will be invited to vote for their favorite designs.
 A panel of RIT art/design faculty will weigh in on the top vote getters.

-Selection: Popular vote and opinions of the judging panel will be considered, but the final selection rests with President Destler.
-If none of the submissions are selected, RIT reserves the right to commission an RIT student to design the official festival poster.
+Selection: Popular vote and opinions of the judging panel will be considered, but the final selection rests with President Munson.
+If none of the submissions are selected, RIT reserves the right to commission an artist to design the official festival poster.
 RIT reserves the right to use the winning design in other publications (postcards, t-shirts, etc.) if desired.